Skipperlla/react-native-license-plate-read/README.md

 yarn android:ios or npm run android:ios
 ```

+> **_NOTE:_** If you put the application in debugger mode, the application will not run and you cannot use it due to an error from react-native-vision-camera.

 # Notes

 Since **yarn android** does not work on my own computer, I wrote an external script myself.
 If **yarn android** does not work for you, try **yarn android:ios**